 We are also required to maintain state licenses to conduct testing in our laboratories.
 California law requires that we maintain a license and establishes standards for the day-to-day operation of our clinical reference laboratory in South San Francisco, including the training and skills required of personnel and quality control matters.
-In addition, both of our clinical reference laboratories are required to be licensed on a test-specific basis by New York
+In addition, both of our clinical reference laboratories are required to be licensed on a test-specific basis by New York State.

-State.
 New York law also mandates proficiency testing for laboratories licensed under New York state law, regardless of whether such laboratories are located in New York.
 Several other states require that we hold licenses to test samples from patients in those states.
 Other states may have similar requirements or may adopt similar requirements in the future.
 If we were to lose our CLIA certificate or California license for our South San Francisco laboratory, whether as a result of revocation, suspension or limitation, we would no longer be able to perform the GEC, which would eliminate our primary source of revenue and harm our business.
 If we were to lose our CLIA certificate for our Austin laboratory, we would need to move the receipt and storage of FNAs, as well as the slide preparation for cytopathology, to South San Francisco, which could result in a delay in processing tests during that transition and increased costs.
 If we were to lose our licenses issued by New York or by other states where we are required to hold licenses, we would not be able to test specimens from those states.
 New tests we may develop may be subject to new approvals by regulatory bodies such as New York State, and we may not be able to offer our new tests until such approvals are received.
+We have received preliminary approval from New York State for our Afirma Malignancy Classifiers.
+There is no assurance that we will be able to obtain final approval.

 Finally, we may be subject to regulation in foreign jurisdictions as we pursue offering Afirma internationally.
-Other limitations, such as prohibitions on the import of tissue necessary for us to perform our tests or restrictions on the export of tissue imposed by countries outside of the United States or the import of tissue into the United States, may limit our ability to offer Afirma internationally in the future.
+Other limitations, such as prohibitions on the import of tissue necessary for us to perform our tests or restrictions on the export of tissue imposed by countries outside of the United States or the import of tissue into the United States, may constrain our ability to offer Afirma internationally in the future.